-1. Liquidity Coverage Ratio
+2. Liquidity Coverage Ratio

-• Liquidity balances are calculated as the simple averages of month end observations over the 12 months preceding the end of each year.

-- Net cash outflows are calculated after adjusting for the 75% inflow cap where applicable. - LCR ratio is calculated as the average of the ratios over the 12 months preceding the end of each year.
+- Liquidity balances are calculated as the simple averages of month end observations over the 12 months preceding the end of each vear. - Net cash outflows are calculated after adjusting for the 75% inflow cap where applicable. - LCR ratio is calculated as the average of the ratios over the 12 months preceding the end of each year.

-2. Net Stable Funding Ratio
+3. Net Stable Funding Ratio

-- The net stable funding balances are calculated as the simple average of the four quarter ends preceding the end of each year. - The NSFR ratio is calculated as the average of the ratios for the last four quarters. - 3.
+- The net stable funding balances are calculated as the simple average of the four quarter ends preceding the end of each year. - The NSFR ratio is calculated as the average of the ratios for the last four quarters. - 4.
 Rows 14a-14e required under this template have not been disclosed as these are only applicable to LREQ firms.

-The Total Capital Ratio increased from 20.2% to 21.1% in 2023 primarily as a result of strong 2023 results.
-Details on page 9 of the ICBCS Consolidated Annual Report 2023.
+The Total Capital Ratio decreased from 21.1% to 18.1% in 2024 primarily as a result of a greater increase in RWA relative to the increase in the capital base.
+Details on page 9 of the ICBCS Consolidated Annual Report 2024.

-The leverage ratio remained at 7.7% in 2023, and was well above the binding regulatory minimum requirement of 3.25%.
-As explained above, whilst the Tier 1 capital rose due to the recognition of group profits in 2023, the leverage exposure measure rose at a similar rate.
+The leverage ratio decreased from 7.7% to 6.9% in 2024, but remains well above the binding regulatory minimum requirement of 3.25%.
+Whilst Tier 1 capital rose due to the recognition of Group profits in 2024, the leverage exposure measure grew at a greater relative rate due to an increase in lending activity and commodity stock.